 A few weeks into your course you will have a ‘Right Choice Review’, where your Tutor will check that you are working to the right level and that you are happy with your course.
 If something isn’t quite right, adjustments can be made at this stage.

 Do you have a Day Nursery at the College?

-Yes, our Aylesbury and Wycombe campuses have on-side Nurseries.
+Yes, our Aylesbury and Wycombe campuses have on-site Nurseries.
 These are purpose-built facilities for children between the ages of three months and five years.
-They provides childcare for students and staff of and offers a limited number of places for the local community.
+They provide childcare for students and staff and offer a limited number of places for the local community.
 You can find out more about the Nursery here.